As an affiliate, we earn from qualifying purchases made on our website.

 My Final Thoughts

 If you’re in the market for a new hybrid I’d highly recommend this because I found it to be super useful out on the course.
 It’s great as a regular hybrid and it also works really well for getting out of bad spots and around the green.

 That’s why it’s one of my favorite hybrids and that’s why I’m recommending it.
-If you want to check the price, you can do that on Amazon.

 There are newer versions of the F8 out now and they are going to be slightly better as well.
 They are going to be a lot more money though and I don’t think the benefits would be worth it if you’re an average weekend player.